- The Academic Program

 - Assist in planning and promoting speakers or presentations on topics relating to student health and wellness.

-The school sponsors three dances each year -- two all-school and one junior/senior.
-The senior class organizes all three events with assistance from other classes.
+The school sponsors three dances each year -- two all-school dances and one junior/senior dance.
 Other mixers or events occur and are announced in student assemblies.

 Homecoming is held on a weekend in the fall each year.
-The senior class nominates five girls and five boys for queen and king; the whole school votes to select the queen and king.
-At halftime of the Friday night football game, the court and candidates are introduced with their parents, and the queen and king are announced.
+The senior class nominates 10 students for the homecoming court, in which the whole school selects its royalty.
+At halftime of the Friday night football game, the court is introduced with their parents and royalty are announced.

 - If a student leaves the dance, he/she may not return.